CONFERENCE PROCEEDING

 ABSTRACT

-outcomes.
-Many pregnant women lack sufficient knowledge of both nutrition and food safety,
+Many pregnant women lack sufficient knowledge of both nutrition and food safety, which can

-which can impact their food choices.
-Currently, no culturally relevant tool exists to assess
+impact their food choices.
+Currently, no culturally relevant tool exists to assess these areas of

-these areas of knowledge specifically for Mediterranean populations, highlighting the need
+knowledge specifically for Mediterranean populations, highlighting the need for such an

-Questionnaire (PREG-NFS-Q), designed to measure maternal nutrition and food safety
+(PREG-NFS-Q), designed to measure maternal nutrition and food safety knowledge in pregnant

 Methods:

-The study involved two phases: instrument design and judgemental evidence.
-The domain
+The study involved two phases: instrument design and judgmental evidence.
+The domain was

-was determined through a comprehensive literature review, alignment with international
+determined through a comprehensive literature review, alignment with international dietary

-dietary guidelines, expert consultation, and an evaluation of existing assessment tools,
+guidelines, expert consultation, and an evaluation of existing assessment tools, followed by

-followed by sampling (item generation) and the formation of the initial 55-item instrument.
+sampling (item generation) and the formation of the initial 55-item instrument.
+For content

-For content validation, a panel of six experts evaluated the questionnaire to assess the
+validation, a panel of six experts evaluated the questionnaire to assess the relevance and clarity

-relevance and clarity of the items.
-The content validity ratio (CVR) and content validity index
+of the items.
+The content validity ratio (CVR) and content validity index (CVI) were calculated.

-(CVI) were calculated.
-Face validation was evaluated qualitatively based on feedback from
+Face validation was evaluated qualitatively based on feedback from nine participants, comprising

 Results: